ICRC staff in Lebanon unloading aids from a truck.

 The situation on the ground

-Since October 8, 2023, the resumed conflict in Gaza and its spillover into Lebanon have torn at the fabric of daily life.
-People in Southern Lebanon are facing increased tension and relentless cross[1]border hostilities.
+Since October 7, 2023, the escalation of hostilities in Gaza has torn at the fabric of daily life.
+People in Southern Lebanon are facing increased tensions and relentless cross-border hostilities.
 What began as localized clashes has spread like wildfire, with violence now reaching as far as the North Bekaa Valley, Baalbek-Hermel Governorate, and even the heart of Beirut.

 Reports suggest that more than 1,700 have been killed or injured across Lebanon.
 This turmoil comes at a time when the country is already crippled by a severe socioeconomic crisis.
 For over four years, the people of Lebanon have endured a life of uncertainty, with basic services deteriorating and institutions barely functioning.
 The destruction of civilian infrastructure has been widespread, with buildings and critical facilities, including hospitals, water treatment plants, and power stations, suffering extensive damage, leading to severe disruptions in essential services.